 1. "Jack o'lantern" comes from the Irish legend of Stingy Jack

 After a year, Jack tricked the devil again to leave him alone and not claim his soul.
-Basically, the devil is really gullible in this story.
-When Jack died, God didn't want such a conniving person in heaven, and the devil true to his word (what a good guy) would not allow him into hell.
+When Jack died, God didn't want such a conniving person in heaven and the devil, true to his word, would not allow him into hell.

 2. Candy corn was originally called Chicken Feed

-This act was called "guising."
-As the Catholic Church started supplanting pagan festivals with their own holidays (like All Saints' Day), the act of guising became popular and poor children and adults would go door to door dressed as angels or spirits on Hallowmas begging for food or money in exchange for songs and prayers.
-This was called "souling."
-The earliest known reference to the phrase "trick-or-treat" in North America is from 1927 in Alberta, Canada.
+As the Catholic Church started supplanting pagan festivals with their own holidays (like All Souls' Day), the act of souling became popular, and poor children and adults would go door-to-door dressed as spirits accepting food in exchange for prayers.

 4. The most lit jack o'lanterns on display is 30,581

-According to Guinness World Records, the highest number of lit jack o'lanterns on display is 30,581 by the City of Keene, N.H. in 2013.
-The City of Keenne, represented by Let it Shine, has broken the record 8 times over since the original attempt.
+According to Guinness World Records, the highest number of lit jack o'lanterns on display is 30,581 by the City of Keene, New Hampshire in 2013.
+Keene, represented by Let it Shine, has broken the record 8 times over since the original attempt.
 That's a whole lot of pumpkins!

 5. Halloween folklore is full of fortune-telling and magic